EmenegildoMarques/EmenegildoMarques/README.md

 I am also a student at Instituto Politécnico Dom Damião Franklin, a technical school of computer science..

-* 🌍  I'm based in Rio de Janeiro, Brazil
+* 🌍  I'm based Luanda, Angola
 * ✉️  You can contact me at [gildoperrygp@gmail.com](gildo:gildoperrygp@gmail.com)
 * 🧠  I'm learning Node Js, Php programming languages
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives